AdamWongCH/analytics-thinking/5-Classification/lesson.md

 In the exercise, you will:

-* think about classification decisions
+* think about classification decisions and trade-offs

 In the lab, you will: